Giving customers confidence their branding will come out as expected on their custom swag.

 The way the price was originally displayed in the modal caused confusion.
 The button was designed to show the additional price being added to the order total, but because it was a also a "save" button it wasn't clear if the user was increasing their order by $20 or saving $20.
 With multiple areas in the flow already hitting on the price, I opted to remove the price from the button.

-The final designs were reviewed by UX leadership and stakeholders.
+The final designs were reviewed with UX leadership, product, and stakeholders.
 Then the handoff file was reviewed with the engineering team to get alignment on execution.
 Because of regular communication throughout the process, the handoff and design QA were a smooth experience.